 Hughes Marino wrote an amicus brief in support of Horiike, as did the National Association of Exclusive Buyer Agents (NAEBA) and other consumer protection groups in California.

 “There should be a hearing in September, then the Supreme Court has 90 days to produce a decision,” Bello said.
 “We could have a decision by December.”

 This article originally appeared in the Northern California Record.

-Robert Bello is general counsel for Hughes Marino, an award-winning California commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
-Contact Robert at 1-844-NO-CONFLICT or email@example.com to learn more.
+Robert Bello is general counsel for Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco, Silicon Valley and Seattle.
+Contact Robert at 1-844-NO-CONFLICT or firstname.lastname@example.org to learn more.